Sri Lanka lowland rain forests: Flora

 The vegetation of the region is determined primarily by climate, with topography and edaphic conditions contributing secondarily.
-Two floral communities dominate in the Sri Lankan lowland rain forests - the Dipterocarpus-dominated (Sinhalese "Hora") community and the Mesua-Shorea community (Sinhalese "Na-Doona").
-The Dipterocarpus community comprises Dipterocarpus zeylanicus, Dipterocarpus hispidus, Vitex altissima, Chaetocarpus castanocarpus, Dillenia retusa, Dillenia triquetra, Myristica dactyloides, and Semecarpus gardneri.
-The Mesua-Shorea community comprises Anisophyllea cinnamomoides, Cullenia rosayroana, Mesua ferrea (the national tree of Sri Lanka), Mesua nagassarium, Myristica dactyloides, Palaquium petiolare, Shorea affinis, Shorea congestiflora, Shorea disticha, Shorea megistophylla, Shorea trapezifolia, Shorea worthingtoni, Syzygium rubicundum, and a sub canopy of Chaetocarpus castanocarpus, Garcinia hermonii, Syzygium neesianum, and Xylopia championi.
+Two floral communities dominate in the Sri Lankan lowland rain forests - the Dipterocarpus-dominated (Sinhalese "Hora") community and the Mesua-Doona community (Sinhalese "Na-Doona").
+The Dipterocarpus community comprises Dipterocarpus zeylanicus, Dipterocarpus hispidus, Vitex altissima, Chaetocarpus castanicarpus, Dillenia retusa, Dillenia triquetra, Myristica dactyloides, and Semecarpus gardneri.
+The Mesua-Doona community comprises Anisophyllea cinnamomoides, Cullenia rosayroana, Mesua ferrea (the national tree of Sri Lanka), Myristica dactyloides, Palaquium petiolare, Doona affinis, Doona congestiflora, Doona disticha, Doona macrophylla, Doona trapezifolia, Doona venulosa, Syzygium rubicundum, and a sub canopy of Chaetocarpus castanicarpus, Garcinia hermonii, Syzygium neesianum, and Xylopia championii.
 Virgin forests of this ecoregion have four strata, a main canopy at 30–40 m, a sub-canopy at 15–30 m, a 5–15 m understory, and a sparse shrub layer.
 Trees of the emergent layer reach above the main canopy to 45 m.

-Swamp forests situated closer to the coastlines are a distinct habit area within the ecoregion.
+Freshwater swamp forests situated closer to the coastlines are a distinct plant community within the ecoregion.
 Avicennia-Rhizophora-Sonneratia dominated mangroves fringe the coastlines.

 Biodiversity

 Almost all the endemic flora and fauna of Sri Lanka are confined to the southwestern rain forests.
 Due to the warm and moist climate and long physical isolation, wet forest adopted species have promoted a high degree of endemism and specialization.
 More than 60 percent of 306 endemic tree species of Sri Lanka are restricted to this ecoregion.
 A further 61 species are shared with the montane rain forests and dry forests.
 The dominant tree family in Asian rain forests, the family Dipterocarpaceae shows a special endemicity.
-All but one species of the 58 species of the family Dipterocarpaceae can only be found in these rain forests, including two endemic genera, Shorea and Stemonoporus.
+All but one species of the 58 species of the family Dipterocarpaceae can only be found in these rain forests, including two endemic genera, Doona and Stemonoporus.
 Anoectochilus setaceus or Wanaraja (Sinhalese for "King of forest"), an endemic orchid, is only found in undisturbed forests of this ecoregion.
 Several plant species show highly localized distribution.
 The lowland and sub montane forests are the floristically richest in Sri Lanka and of all South Asia.